deepaksood619/deepaksood619.github.io/docs/decentralized-applications/on-chain-analytics.md

 ## Average Lifespan per Coin

-This chart presents the average Lifespan held per coin (the age of the average HODL wave).
+This presents the average Lifespan held per coin (the age of the average HODL wave).
 It is based upon the following principles:

 - Each unit of coin in the supply creates an equivalent volume of coindays per day.
 - Some portion of the coin supply is spent each day, destroying the accumulated coindays (called Coindays Destroyed, CDD)